- Submission deadline: 15 January 2018 (12pm (noon) PST / 3pm EST).

 - The submission form will ask you to provide a description and justification of the method by which your alt.chi work will be presented at the conference.
 Submissions that thoughtfully link the content of the submission to a specified presentation format will be highly valued by the review process.
 Because alt.chi is intended as an alternative space at the conference, we strongly encourage authors to propose something other than standing and talking to a deck of Powerpoint slides.

 - We welcome completely fresh submissions tailored to the specific goals and values of alt.chi.
 It is traditional, however, that authors of highly discussed papers that are submitted, but not accepted into the CHI Papers track may be invited to submit their work to alt.chi.
 In these cases, authors will be asked to submit a brief argument as to why they believe their submission will be a good fit for alt.chi.

 Like many tracks at CHI, your alt.chi submission may include a short digital video figure or interactive illustration that is up to five minutes in length and no more than 100 MB final data size.
 Because not everyone who reads the submission may view the video figure or attend the presentation, your submission must stand on its own without the figure, and will be reviewed as such.
 Some guidelines for creating video submissions can be found at: Guide to a Successful Video Submission.

 alt.chi Selection Process

 This year we are removing the open review process from alt.chi in favour of a Juried approach.
-Submissions will be peer reviewed and the final programme curated by the chairs.
 Submissions will be evaluated according to the following criteria: